 Dear Mum, Dad, Sis and Jack the Commando:

-Give my best regards to everyone, and all the best to the swellest folks a fellow ever had.
-Write soon.
+The best in the world to the best folks a fellow ever had.
+Hope to see you soon.

 Lots of Love to All,